ModelTC/lightllm/README.md

 > When you start Qwen-7b, you need to set the parameter '--eos_id 151643 --trust_remote_code'.

 > ChatGLM2 needs to set the parameter '--trust_remote_code'.

-> Baichuan and Baichuan2 needs to set the parameter '--trust_remote_code'.

 > InternLM needs to set the parameter '--trust_remote_code'.